PascalFrenz/aws-ecs-codedeploy-terraform/README.md

 Once you are done testing, you can destroy the infrastructure with Terraform to prevent incurring more cost.
 See here for how to do that: [Infrastructure Destruction](./infrastructure/README.md#destroying-the-infrastructure).

+## Testing various scenarios

+The [example service](./example-service) can be used to test various scenarios and how CodeDeploy reacts to them.

+By default, the service is healthy.
+This can be toggled by calling the `/health/toggle` endpoint.
+To test the service under load, the [example-lambda](./example-lambda) can used to call the health endpoint of the service automatically.
+The call-rate can also be configured.
+Note that higher call rates might result in higher costs.

 ## Reference Resources

 * [AWS CodeDeploy with ECS](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorial-ecs-deployment.html)